Luganodes/tronsr-template/COMMUNITY_PLAN.md

-Describe the plan to support the community
+We will open source resources that contribute positively to the community